-A hospital’s healthcare content site is a link to your community and beyond.
+Your hospital’s healthcare content is an important resource for your community and beyond.
 Make sure it’s a bridge rather than a barrier by setting the right tone.

 You’ve got a strong editorial calendar and the expert medical sources to position your hospital’s blog as the region’s go-to for health and wellness news.
 But that’s not enough.
 The tone you set matters just as much as the topics you present.
 Nail it with these do’s and don’ts.

 Do be conversational.